-The 7Zip is an open source software available to compress and decompress files and folders into various formats.
-It can be easily installed on Windows 10 or later operating system because of the .exe file availability but when it comes to Linux like Ubuntu, Red Hat or other versions, it is not that much simpler for newbies.
+The 7Zip is open-source software available to compress and decompress files and folders into various formats.
+It can be easily installed on Windows 10 or later operating system because of the .exe file availability but when it comes to Linux like Ubuntu, Red Hat, or other versions, it is not that much simpler for newbies.
 On Linux, you have to use the command line with some particular commands to install the 7-ZIP.

-But why we install the 7-zip, as I told you it is an open source and free, and also one the best open source file archiving software with the highest rate of compression ratio better than WinRAR.
+But why we install the 7-zip, as I told you it is an open-source and free, and also one the best open source file archiving software with the highest rate of compression ratio better than WinRAR.
 The compressions formats it can support are GZIP, TAR, ZIP, 7z, XZ, BZIP2, and WIM formats.
-According to the 7-zip official website, the compression ration of 7Zip is 2-10% better than any other compression tool.
+According to the 7-zip official website, the compression ratio of 7Zip is 2-10% better than any other compression tool.
 It also supports the AES-256 encryption and self-extracting feature.
 Besides this 87 language support is also there.
-If you don’t want to install the command line version of 7ZIP then go for the graphical user interface one.
+If you don’t want to install the command-line version of 7ZIP then go for the graphical user interface one.
 Here is the tutorial on that install p7Zip Desktop GUI on Ubuntu Linux using SNAP.

 Here, today, in this tutorial we let you know how to install P7-zip on Ubuntu Linux via command line plus how to use the 7-zip on Ubuntu.

 - First of all, go to your Ubuntu operating system.